 Students are responsible for arranging their own housing.
 The seminary office maintains a small list of local accommodation.
 The following websites may be helpful:

-A single student should anticipate paying a monthly rent of about $500 for shared accommodation.
-A married couple should be able to secure a one bedroom apartment for about $750.
+A single student should anticipate paying a monthly rent of about $600 for shared accommodation.
+A married couple should anticipate paying $1,300 monthly for a one bedroom apartment or $1,500 for a two-bedroom.
 We advise prospective students to reckon with monthly food costs of about $100 per person, noting that this facet of normal expenditures is somewhat reduced by the availability of a seminary food pantry.